 - So far we have analyzed either single images, or multiple images acquired simultaneously.
-We have only captured stationary information about a scene.

-- As time passes:

-- objects in the scene may move

-- the camera may move

-- In computer vision when use the term Motion to refer to images taken over time. - In the presence of motion: - some objects will move while others will not - different objects move in different directions - there may be rigid as well as non-rigid motion - there may be occlusion. - What can we tell about images acquired over time? (i.e. movie).
+We have only captured stationary information about a scene. - As time passes: - objects in the scene may move - the camera may move - either way, there is motion. - In computer vision when use the term Motion to refer to images taken over time. - In the presence of motion: - some objects will move while others will not - different objects move in different directions - there may be rigid as well as non-rigid motion - there may be occlusion. - What can we tell about images acquired over time? (i.e. movie).